About The Fellowship

 Woodberry Poetry Room Creative Fellowships and Grants are generously funded by the Dr. Michael & Teresa Anagnostopoulos Fund.

 The next deadline for application is Jan.
-14, 2019.
+20, 2020.
+Application materials will be made available in Fall 2019.
 Click here to apply.

 For additional information, please contact the curator.